Planning a home appraisal? Discover how long the appraisal process takes and get insights for a smooth experience. Truehold answers your questions.

 Depending on which report model they’re using, appraisers may need to compile and attach specific exhibits to their appraisal report to supplement the photographs and measurements taken during the home visit.
 These may include:

-Once they’ve assembled a data package, appraisers synthesize their materials into a single report to come up with a final appraisal value.
-Along with comps and specific property details, the appraiser is responsible for integrating current residential real estate factors and neighborhood trends into the dollar value they land on.
+Once they've assembled a data package, appraisers synthesize their materials into a single report to come up with a final appraisal value.
+Along with comps and specific property details, the appraiser is responsible for integrating current residential real estate factors, including the purchase price, and neighborhood trends into the dollar value they land on.

 These real estate factors could include: